Assured Shorthold Tenancy

-In the case of a periodic tenancy (including a statutory periodic tenancy) held by joint tenants, where one of he joint tenants dies the general law applies and the survivors become the tenants.
+In the case of a periodic tenancy (including a statutory periodic tenancy) held by joint tenants, where one of the joint tenants dies the general law applies and the survivors become the tenants.

-Periodic tenants – spouse living with sole tenant
+Periodic tenants – spouse living with the sole tenant

-Where the tenant was a sole tenant and immediately before the tenants death the tenant’s spouse was occupying the dwelling house as his or her only or principle home the tenancy vests in the spouse and not according to the tenants will or intestacy.
-However, the tenancy will not vest in the spouse if the deceased tenant was himself successor as defined in subsection (2) or (3) of section 17 Housing Act 1988.
+Where the tenant was a sole tenant and immediately before the tenant’s death the tenant’s spouse was occupying the dwelling-house as his or her only or principal home the tenancy vests in the spouse and not according to the tenants will or intestacy.
+However, the tenancy will not vest in the spouse if the deceased tenant was himself, successor, as defined in subsection (2) or (3) of section 17 Housing Act 1988.
 The effect of these subsections is that the tenancy will not vest in the spouse by virtue of section 17.